 Peak XV Summit – There’s probably going to be a lot of temptation to do Expedition Everest earlier in the day, but waiting until sunset is great in terms of both lines and ride experience.
 This is one of Disney’s best themed coasters, and it offers sweeping views of the park (and beyond).
 Oh, you’re also going to want to do it again at night, but we’ll get to that…

-Unwind at Flame Tree – One of the greatest things that Animal Kingdom After Dark brings to the table is nighttime views of Everest from the Flame Tree BBQ seating area.
-Of course, the food is amazing at Flame Tree BBQ, which shouldn’t be overlooked, either.
-The meats here are smoked on-site, and the smell will beckon you from remote areas of the park.
+If you’re looking for something unhealthy and distinctly carnivorous, Flame Tree BBQ is our next pick.
+One of the greatest things that Animal Kingdom After Dark brings to the table is nighttime views of Everest from the seating area.
+Of course, the food is amazing at Flame Tree BBQ, which shouldn’t be overlooked.
 I’m partial to the St. Louis Ribs, but you really can’t go wrong with anything on the menu.
 Delicious smoked meats and a wonderful view makes this an almost transcendent Walt Disney World experience.
 (Well, for hardcore, mountain-loving carnivores like me… 😉 )

-Awaken the Night – The Tree of Life Awakenings are the highlight of Animal Kingdom After Dark.
+Instead, head to the front of the park for the Tree of Life Awakenings.
+This is one of the highlights of Animal Kingdom After Dark.
 Occurring without a set schedule, you’ll want to linger up in front of the Tree of Life for up to 20 minutes after your meal to see one of these.
 During these “Awakenings,” the animals on the Tree of Life come alive via projections.
 This is pure Disney magic, and the experience reminds me a lot of (a technologically more impressive version of) the Kiss Goodnight at Magic Kingdom.

 Parti Time! – Discovery Island Carnivale and Harambe Wildlife Parti are fun for the family dance parties, that are really, really entertaining.
 Unlike the dance parties in other parks, these are on-theme, with appropriate music and engaging performers.
 They are a ton of fun.

 What would you include in your ideal day in Disney’s Animal Kingdom?
-If you haven’t visited Walt Disney World, what do you plan on doing?
+Have you had a chance to experience Na’vi River Journey and Avatar Flight of Passage in Pandora – World of Avatar?
+What did you think of the new land?
+If you haven’t visited Walt Disney World, what do you plan on doing during your day in Animal Kingdom?
+Any questions?
 Share your questions and thoughts in the comments!